ffMathy/testability-kata/README.md

 It should be noted that these tests only focus on the "unique" scenarios where something needs to be handled differently from step to step.
 In general, both negative and positive outcomes of tests (throwing exceptions and/or passing) and most input scenarios should be tested.

 ### Unit testing the `Program` class
+This class is relatively important to have coverage on, as it is our main program.
+Similarly, it's a good idea to determine _the right areas to test_.
+Code coverage is not everything.
+It can be a distraction.

 #### 5. Test that the program sends an e-mail about it starting, when it starts up
 Technically here we could create our own `FakeEmailSender` class, pass it to our `Program` instance when instantiating it, and then having this `FakeEmailSender` report what arguments its `SendMail` method was called with, and pass the test if these arguments are correct and the method was indeed called.